 cowpeas as pollinators in zone 9b

-It is always best to simply pick off any pests rather than spraying them.
+It is always best to simply pick off any pests rather than spray them.
 If you are vigilant and get them early, you will prevent them from multiplying and taking over.

 Cowpea pod borer aka legume pod borer: Cowpeas are a host plant for the legume pod borer.
 A moth lays its eggs on the plant, and when the caterpillars are born, they eat their way through the pods and into the beans, destroying the crop.